marshallcannon/SceneManager/README.md

 # SceneManager
   Scene management library for Love2D

+  This software is currently under development and is not recommended for general use yet.